Unimodular quantum cosmology in the connection representation: A minimal model: Summary and discussion

 When the four-volume $V_{4}$ is identified with the Hubble four-volume of the present Universe, the relative fluctuation takes an extremely small value as shown in \eqref{eq:73}.
 We would like to emphasize that this result does not constitute a solution to the cosmological constant problem.
 In the present work, the observed value of the cosmological constant $\Lambda$ is taken as an external input.
 We do not provide an explanation for the smallness of $\Lambda$ and we do not propose a mechanism that selects its value.
 Rather, the result indicates that, once the observed value is assumed, the relative fluctuation becomes sufficiently small to provide a justification for the semiclassical approximation over cosmological scales.
 In this sense, the unimodular framework is consistent with the observed Universe.

-It is worth noting that the relation between semiclassicality and the cosmological constant has been discussed in the context of covariant unimodular gravity in Ref.~\cite{Afshordi2022}.
-In that work, the semiclassicality in the early Universe gives a lower bound on the cosmological constant.
+It is worth noting that the relation between semiclassicality and the cosmological constant has been discussed in the context of covariant unimodular gravity.
+In Ref.~\cite{Afshordi2022}, it was argued that semiclassicality in the early Universe provides a lower bound on the cosmological constant.
 It would be interesting to clarify whether such a bound emerges in the original unimodular framework.
+From a complementary perspective, Ref.~\cite{Chiou2010} suggests that, in loop quantum cosmology based on covariant unimodular gravity, semiclassicality is closely related to the smallness of the expectation value of the cosmological constant.
+This viewpoint is consistent with our results.

+In a related context, a similar result of the same order for the fluctuations of the cosmological constant is also obtained in causal set theory~\cite{Sorkin2007}.
+In that framework, fluctuations of the cosmological constant arise from the fundamental discreteness of spacetime.
+Although the physical origin is different from the present work, both frameworks suggest that the smallness of the cosmological constant may reflect quantum gravitational effects.

 It is important to understand how general the features found in this work are within unimodular gravity.
 The model studied here is highly restricted.
 It remains to be clarified whether the vanishing of the wave function at zero volume, the exclusion of a negative cosmological constant, and the relation among relative fluctuations persist when matter fields or spatial curvature are included.
 Finally, it would also be worthwhile to examine whether these structures can be traced back to the full theory.
 Clarifying whether these results reflect genuine features of unimodular gravity or are artifacts of symmetry reduction remains an important direction for future work.